Chrisjhorn/terminusDB/swipl/README.md

 ## Brief Summary
 Swoql consist of three modules:
-* woql.pl - contains swipl support for the asking WOQL queries,  and analysing the results
+* swoql.pl - contains swipl support for the asking WOQL queries,  and analysing the results
 * client.pl - handles connections to the TerminusDB server in http
 * logging.pl - utility for logging activity, reminiscent of the Python [logging facility](https://docs.python.org/3/library/logging.html).

 ***

 ## Quick Start
+If you are already familiar with swipl,  and either the Javascript or Python binding to WOQL, then here's a short summary of how WOQL is used from swipl.

 Interactions with the TerminusDB server are handled via the `client.pl` module.
 This uses swipl's [user-defined functions on dicts](https://www.swi-prolog.org/pldoc/man?section=ext-dict-user-functions).
 Thus,  every call to a `client` dict returns a new `client` dict in a style reminscent of function calls in other languages.
 An example is:
 ```
 Client1 = client{}.create(Server, Account, User, Key)                        % construct new Client